luainkernel/lunatik/README.md

   * `match` : function to be called for matching packets.
 It receives the following arguments:
 	* `skb` (readonly): a `data` object representing the socket buffer.
 	* `par`: a table containing `hotdrop`, `thoff` (transport header offset) and `fragoff` (fragment offset) fields.
+    * `userdata` : a lua string passed from the userspace xtable module.
     * The function must return `true` if the packet matches the extension; otherwise, it must return `false`.
   * `checkentry`: function to be called for checking the entry.
+This function receives `userdata` as it's argument.
   * `destroy`: function to be called for destroying the xtable extension.
+This function receives `userdata` as it's argument.

 #### `xtable.target(opts)`